 - Severe fire in The Basin including the National Park.
-1899 - First The Basin Primary School in Doongalla Road - The 1 in 20 road (now Mountain Highway) gazetted for construction. - Salvation Army leases James John Miller's land and home from the London Chartered Bank of Australia and commences operation of the No 2 Home.
+1899 - The Basin State School in Doongalla Road closes. - Salvation Army leases James John Miller's land and home from the London Chartered Bank of Australia and commences operation of the No 2 Home.

-- Patrick Rafferty granted the mail contract between Bayswater and Sassafras via The Basin. - Puffing Billy line opened from Upper Ferntree Gully to Gembrook. - John McClare granted title to Crown allotment 84 (Vol 2814 Fol 662). - The Basin Primary School moved from Doongalla Road to present site.
+- Patrick Rafferty granted the mail contract between Bayswater and Sassafras via The Basin. - Puffing Billy line opened from Upper Ferntree Gully to Gembrook. - John McClare granted title to Crown allotment 84 (Vol 2814 Fol 662). - The Basin Primary School moved from Doongalla Road to the corner of Mountain Highway and Liverpool Road. - Salvation Army erects a telephone service between its properties in The Basin.

-- · John Bruce dies. - The Basin Primary School opened on present site.
+- John Bruce dies. - The Basin State School in Doongalla Road moved to the corner of Mountain Highway and Miller Road.